vacammar/SimpleAngularAppWithMavenBuild/README.md

 ## Proxy Setting

-If we are behind a proxy, we can activate proxy configuration for do this is very easy all that you need is set attribute:
+If we are behind a proxy, we can activate proxy configuration for do this is very easy, all that you need is set attribute:
 ```
 <configuration>
     <npmInheritsProxyConfigFromMaven>true</npmInheritsProxyConfigFromMaven>
 </configuration>
 ```

 ## Build

 ```